Breast Lift in Little Rock, AR

 A breast lift isn’t a simple surgery, but it is generally safe.
 All surgeries carry a risk of complications, including infection, reaction to anesthesia, or poor healing that results in prominent scars.
 You can reduce the likelihood of complications by closely following the instructions provided by Dr. Branman.

 If you have questions or would like to learn more about your options for breast lift surgery, we are here to help.
-Contact us to schedule a free consultation with Dr. Branman at our Little Rock Cosmetic Surgery office.
+Contact us to schedule a consultation with Dr. Branman at our Little Rock Cosmetic Surgery office.